PierceXiao413/PierceXiao413.github.io/index.md

    - Parallelize and optimize these operations on ARMv8 CortexA57 CPU with Neon SIMD.

-   - Optimize these operations with NEON intrinsics on ARMv8.

-   - **Optimizing Effect**: Speedup achieved on ARMv8 is comparable with that achieved on X86 compared with the same performance benchmark.
+   - **Optimizing Effect**: Achieve comparable speedup on ARMv8 with that achieved on X86 compared with the same performance benchmark.

-- Transplant OpenBLAS GEMM on Tianhe-3 Supercomputer FT2000+ CPU(Oct.2018~Nov.2018)
+- Transplant OpenBLAS GEMM on Tianhe-3 Supercomputer FT2000+ CPU (Oct.2018~Nov.2018)

    - **Client**: National Supercomputing Center in Tianjin